d-koppenhagen/angular-tag-cloud-module/README.md

 | `background`     | string ([CSS background](https://www.w3schools.com/cssref/css3_pr_background.asp)) |        | no
 | `log`            | `'warn'` / `'debug'` / `false` | `false`    | no

-(*) if the value is between 0 and 1, it will be set to the size of the upper element multiplied by the value.
-Setting the value > 1 it will be set the width to the appropriate value in Pixel (px).
+(*) if the value is between 0 and 1, it will be set to the size (width or height respectively) of the upper element multiplied by the value.
+Setting the value > 1 it will be set the size (width or height respectively) to the appropriate value in Pixel (px).

 `data`-Array elements can/must have the following attributes: